 Authorization Server Access Policy

-The groups claim and the app assignment aren’t enough on their own.
+The groups claim and app assignment aren’t enough on their own.
 The Okta authorization server has its own access policy that must also allow the request.
-Without this you’ll get a no_matching_policy error in the Okta system log even though everything else looks correct.
+Without this you’ll get a no_matching_policy error in the Okta system log even when everything else looks correct.

-Security → API → Authorization Servers → default → Access Policies → Add Policy: assign it to your K8S app, add a rule allowing your group with Authorization Code grant type.
+Go to Security → API → Authorization Servers → default → Access Policies → Add Policy.
+Assign it to your K8S app and add a rule allowing your group with the Authorization Code grant type.

 Installing kubelogin